gmask1/gmask1_scripts/README.md

-Early UI Test.py - pretty basic python script for creating a UI for the Cardputer 1.1
+Early UI Test.py - pretty basic python script for creating a UI for the Cardputer 1.1.
+Still includes keypress integer values on the screen.

 UI Test.py - python script creating a dummy user interface for Cardputer 1.1